OpenGenus/cosmos/code/data_structures/stack/README.md

 # Stack
 Description
 ---
 Stacks are an abstract data type (ADT) that function to store and manipulate data.
 Their order is last-in-first-out (LIFO).
-To implement a stack, an array or linked list can be used.
+To implement a stack, an array or [linked list](../linked_list) can be used.
+A stack is similar to a [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) in that the first object pushed onto the stack cannot be removed until every other object pushed on top of it has also been removed.
+It is also similar to a stack of plates in a cafeteria, where the bottom plate cannot be removed until all of the plates above it have been removed as well.

 Functions
 ---